 How To Use Caffeine On Hair?

 Now that we are convinced that caffeine can support hair growth, the next obvious question would be: how do we use it?
 Well, a caffeine-based shampoo would be the first and the easiest way.
 But if you do not trust the chemicals in commercially available shampoos and are looking at more natural ways to do it, there are certain ways to do it.
 These ways are not scientifically proven but are supported well enough with positive user reviews.
-Since the most easily available caffeine source is coffee, here are some ways to use it for hair growth.
+Since the most easily available caffeine source is coffee, here are some ways to

 Make a paste with powdered coffee and olive oil.
 Apply the mixture to the scalp, leave it on for 20 minutes before washing your hair with a mild shampoo.

 While you brew your morning coffee, keep some aside for a hair rinse.
 Rinse your hair with coffee while having a bath.

 One way to give your scalp and hair a steady supply of caffeine is to prepare a coffee-based oil and use it regularly.
 For this, you need to blend 2 cups of your favorite oil (coconut/olive/almond) with ¼th cup of roasted whole coffee bean until they are blended.
 This needs to be cooked over low heat for about 6–8 hours, making sure it doesn’t burn.
 After that, strain the oil enough number of times to remove the beans completely.